Information for users with a disability

 The Libraries are located at the heart of each campus, and you will find the full range of library spaces for you to read, think, write, collaborate and learn.
 From quiet to silent, from collaborative to social, you'll be able to find the right library space, whether you want to focus, free from distraction or work as part of a group.
 All three Libraries have full wifi coverage and provide self-service laptops as well as PCs, printers, scanners and copiers.

-The Library provides a comprehensive digital and print collection to support your learning, comprising over 500,000 print books, over 800,000 ebooks and in excess of 65,000 online journals.
+The Library provides a comprehensive digital and print collection to support your learning, comprising over 550,000 print books, over 822,000 ebooks and in excess of 108,000 online journals and print journals.
 You can find what you need through Library Search.

 City Campus Library is open 24/7 during term-time, and the other Libraries also operate generous opening hours, which can vary throughout the year to meet demand for space and support.
 Ask4Help are available to provide support at all times when the Libraries are open.